 The Denon CEOL-N10 is the fourth generation of the CEOL range.
 It supports multi-room systems.
 It also offers the latest Wi-Fi technology, Alexa support and AirPlay

-Denon CEOL-N10 Review
+Denon CEOL-N10 review

-Let’s see what features this tool offers:
+Let’s see what features this device has to offer:

 Current formats such as FLAC (24 bit / 192 kHz), WAV (24 bit / 192 kHz), AIFF (24 bit / 192 kHz) and ALAC (24 bit / 96 kHz) can be played.
 Support for the WMM protocol guarantees high-quality wireless audio transmission over the network.
 The built-in digital amplifier is 65 watts per channel (4 ohms).

-There is a power /standby button on the front panel with an operating mode display.
-The other controls (source selector, volume control, joystick for menu navigation, and playback control) are located on the top acrylic panel.
-The front panel has a built-in USB port that supports charging the iPod/iPhone in standby mode, as well as a mini-jack connector for headphones.
-Rear panel inputs: Linear RCA, two optical and LAN.
-The subwoofer has an RCA output.
+The front panel features a power on/standby button with operating mode indicator.
+Other controls (source selector, volume control, joystick for menu navigation and playback control) are located on the top acrylic panel.
+The front panel has a built-in USB port that supports iPod/iPhone charging in standby mode, and a mini-jack socket for headphones.mRear panel inputs.

 Written by Róbert Polgár